Concordium/concordium.github.io/source/mainnet/net/voting/voting.rst

 For Desktop wallet and |mw-gen1| wallet holders
 ===============================================

 These older wallets do not have the capability to connect to dApps.
-But you do have options to exercise your vote.
+But you do have an option to exercise your vote.

 .. dropdown:: Desktop wallet